rixiobarrios/tv_browser_json_api/README.md

   - weight
   - all image links
   - summary
 - Write the logic to seed the database with both datasets.
+You can do each individually if its easier.
 - Set up your express server, routes, and controller.
 Put `/api` as the prefix to all your routes.

 Your server should have the following routes/endpoints.
 How you choose to name them is up to you.
-You should follow the standard HTTP verb / action convention, e.g. using GET for retrieving data.
+You should follow the standard HTTP verb / action convention, e.g. using GET for retrieving data and POST for writing data.

 - List all shows/people
 - List a single show/person by id
 - List a single show/person by name
+- Create a show/person
 - Update a single show/person by id
 - Delete a show/person by id

+This means you will have a total of 12 routes!
+6 for each model.

+Remember to use Postman, it's a good friend to rely on during these trying times.

 ## Bonus